nagisa/django-bfm/docs/user/intro.rst

 Why another?
 There's `adminfiles <https://bitbucket.org/carljm/django-adminfiles/src>`_ and `filebrowser <https://github.com/sehmaschine/django-filebrowser>`_ already.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Why software is created in the first place?
-Why software gets created?
-Because someone were unhappy with already existing software.
+Because there is somebody who is not satisfied with already existing solutions.

-That was case for me too - I found it hard to make both those to work the way I want, so I made my own filebrowser.
+I'm one of those people and I think that I can do better.

 Why use BFM?
 ------------